Have you heard the buzz about accessibility? Hear Quebec wants to make sure that you do hear the Power of Accessibility!

 Adapt your home for accessibility according to your needs

-Much of the technology that exists for people with hearing loss can appear quite overwhelming.
+Much of the technology that exists for people with hearing loss can be overwhelming.
 Our Accessibility Ambassadors can help!
 These trained volunteers can provide support over the phone, virtually, or at home to answer questions, troubleshoot and offer tips and solutions to get the most out of the technology available for people with hearing loss.

 Do you need help with assistive listening devices, such as amplified phones or television Assistive Listening Devices?
 Contact Us to find out how we can support you with your accessibility needs!